voxpupuli/voxpupuli.github.io/_docs/reviewing_pr.md

 ### Approving and Merging

-* You can merge your own PR if it was approved by a collaborator with merge permissions and travis is green.
+* You can merge your own PR if it was approved by a collaborator with merge permissions and CI is green.
 Don't merge if either one of those conditions are not true
   * Modulesync PRs are an exception (a PR based on changes that the msync tool did, NOT PRs on [modulesync_config][ms_docs]).
-We agreed some time ago that it's ok to merge your own modulesync PR if travis is green, without separate approval.
+We agreed some time ago that it's ok to merge your own modulesync PR if CI is green, without separate approval.
 This is okay because changes to [modulesync_config][ms_docs] were [reviewed and tested](ms_guide)
   * If your PR is non-trivial or perhaps has only been approved by a work colleague etc, please consider allowing reasonable extra time for other 3rd parties to leave their reviews before merging.
     There is no prescribed minimum review period, or definition of 'reasonable time'.
 Vox Pupuli trusts collaborators to use their own judgement here.
-* It's okay to approve code regardless if travis is still running or not.
-The code won't be merged if travis fails after the PR got approved
+* It's okay to approve code regardless if CI is still running or not.
+The code won't be merged if CI fails after the PR got approved
 * You are highly encouraged to review and approve code (or comment on it), even if you do not have merge permissions.
 This makes further reviews way easier

 A green checkmark indicates that the review was done by someone with merge permissions: